 Those who purchased a loan need not be surprised by this difference, as the steps described here refer to the purchase made in cash.
 Anyone who buys a property through financing is only at risk of losing it in the event of default.

-The function of registering a property is to record the entire official history of that property.
-Therefore, there is information such as date of construction, engineer responsible for the work, name of its owners, legal disputes involving the property, etc.
+The function of registering property is to record the entire official history of that property.
+Therefore, there is information such as date of construction, the engineer responsible for the work, the name of its owners, legal disputes involving the property, etc.

-In large cities there are many irregular properties.
-When we use this word “irregular”, we are saying that, for the Justice, that property does not exist, as it does not have a notary’s registration.
+In large cities, there are many irregular properties.
+When we use the word “irregular”, we are saying that, for the Justice, that property does not exist, as it does not have a notary’s registration.

 It had been built in an area of environmental preservation, there was no engineer responsible for the work and those responsible for the sale did not respect the ethical rules of Creci – it is not known, even, if they were registered with that body.

 Therefore, even if bureaucracy causes upsetting to the buyer, giving him more work when it comes to buying, it is necessary to clarify that these requirements exist to protect the interest of society.